robvet/dapr-workshop/Assignment02/README.md

 ## Next assignment

-Make sure you stop all running processes and close all the terminal windows in VS Code before proceeding to the next assignment.
+Once you've finished this assignment, stop all the running processes and close all the terminal windows in VS Code.
+Now proceed to the next assignment.

 Go to [assignment 3](../Assignment03/README.md).